Constraints on pulsar masses from the maximum observed glitch

-To proceed, we rely on the scenario sketched in Fig. \ref{fig:wcr}: starting from corotation at $ t=0 $, we can measure time in terms of a {\it nominal lag} $ \omega^*= t \, |\dot{\Omega}| $; in this way we can treat all pulsars within a unified model, regardless of their specific spin-down $\dot \Omega$.
+To proceed, we rely on the scenario sketched in figure 1: starting from corotation at $ t=0 $, we can measure time in terms of a {\it nominal lag} defined as $ \omega^*= t \, |\dot{\Omega}| $; in this way we can treat all pulsars within a unified model, regardless of their specific spin-down $\dot \Omega$.
 Then, the increasing $\omega^*$ determines the amount of angular momentum that can be accumulated according to the pinning paradigm.
-This is indicated by the shaded region in Fig. \ref{fig:wcr}: the curve that delimits it represents the lag $\omega(x)$ built up between the two components in an interval $ \omega^*$ since corotation.
-In particular, we can take the waiting time between the maximum observed glitch and the previous one $ t_{\rm pre} $, corresponding to $\omega^*_{\rm pre} \, = \, t_{\rm pre} \, |\dot{\Omega}|$.
-From this we can derive the lag $\omega_{\rm pre}(x)$ and thence the accumulated angular momentum $\Delta L_{\rm pre} = I_v \langle \omega_{\rm pre}(x) \rangle $.
-Note that this quantity includes the effect of entrainment, since terms depending on $m^*$ do not cancel out as they did in Equation \eqref{eq:DeltaOmegaMax}: $\Delta L_{\rm pre} $ is reduced by strong entrainment, as expected.
+This is indicated by the shaded region in figure 1: the curve that delimits it, $ \omega_{\rm t} (x)$, represents the lag built up between the two components in an interval $ \omega^*$ since corotation.

 We now make the additional assumption that the maximum glitch depletes the whole available reservoir of angular momentum.
 This approximation is generally made for all glitches in the Vela pulsar \cite{Dodson:2007} and in the other frequent glitchers which show a preferred size for the events and glitch quasi-periodically \cite{Melatos:avalanches}: here we extend it to all large glitchers, but only for their maximum size event.
-Starting from corotation, we can then write
+Given the reservoir $\omega_{\rm t} (x) $, from angular momentum conservation we can then find the glitch amplitude corresponding to total depletion of the reservoir, namely we calculate $\Delta \Omega_{\rm t} = \Delta \Omega_{\rm t} (\omega^*, M) $; this expression depends on entrainment.

+In figure 3 we plot the curve $\Delta \Omega_{\rm t} (\omega^*, M) $ as a function of the nominal lag for different values of the NS mass in the range $0.9 - 2.2 \, M_\odot $ and for the Bsk21 EOS; the other EOSs produce qualitatively similar results.
+For large enough $\omega^*$ (of order $10^{-1}$ rad/s), the curves reach their maximum value $\Delta \Omega_{\rm max} ( M) $ which is independent from entrainment; indeed, the time-dependent reservoir tends to its maximum allowed profile $\omega_{\rm cr} (x)$ (when the rising horizontal line in figure 1 has reached the peak in the crust), so that equation \eqref{eq:DeltaOmega} naturally tends toward equation \eqref{eq:DeltaOmegaMax} for the maximum allowed glitch.